prawinpmk/100Days-of-Coding/README.md

    - "PugsJugsMugs" for multiples of 3, 5 and 7
    - "PugsMugs" for multiple of 3 and 7
    - "MugsJugs" for multiple of 3 and 5
-   - "PugsJugs" for multiple of 5 and 7](Day024 and Day25.png)
+   - "PugsJugs" for multiple of 5 and 7](https://github.com/prawinpmk/100Days-of-Coding/blob/master/Day024%20and%20Day25.png)
 25. [INTERVIEW GRADE PROBLEM
 JugsMugsPugs Special
 SPECIAL REQUIREMENT: